Current HMC Board of Directors

 Music is all about communication with your audience.
 Handbells are such a visual instrument with great potential to convey the musical message through movement.
 Next time you are ringing, try and think about what your audience is seeing.
 Will someone come up to you after your performance and tell you they enjoyed watching you perform?
 I hope so!

-Ellen Ramsay - Chair
+Ellen Ramsay - Past-Chair

-For those of you who may not know me, I am the current Chair of your HMC.
 I began ringing handbells as a teenager and have been hooked ever since.
 Though I’ve been fortunate enough to visit most corners of this diverse country – mainly due to the various handbell festivals, workshops, and symposia I’ve attended over the years – my home base in is Penticton, BC.

 My favourite part of handbells is the sense of connection it fosters on so many different levels.
 There’s the connection between the body that produces the sound, the mind that reads the notes on the page, and the heart that interprets and expresses the music.
 There’s the connection between the audience and the musician, that special energy that vibrates through the concert hall during a performance.
 There’s the extra special connection that happens when a gathering of ringers all inhales at the same moment, and exhales the marvelous music that comes out of the cohesive, whole artist that they collectively become.